 Some of these are new-ish products others are just things I tried/purchased last year.

 MUA Luxe Bronze & Sculpt

 The first product I think from MUA that hasn’t been great.
-I think also with these budget brands, you are a little bit more lax in the critisism because of the pricetag, but when it really does nothing for you, even £5 is a bit of a wasteful spend.
+I think also with these budget brands, you are a little bit more lax in the criticism because of the price tag, but when it really does nothing for you, even £5 is a bit of a wasteful spend.
 This is a highlight and contour duo and I chose the darker of the 2 shades ; The bronzer/contour is VERY orange in tone so may work as a bronzer at best on my skin but not as a contour.
-The highligher just seems to have no payoff and almost a little grainy in texture, plus the colour seems a little too silvery for a more tan/deeper tone which is who must be tailored to being the darker of the 2 shades.
+The highlighter just seems to have no payoff and almost a little grainy in texture, plus the colour seems a little too silvery for a more tan/deeper tone which is who must be tailored to being the darker of the 2 shades.

 The Body Shop Vitamin E Cool BB Cream

 really like the colour and finish of this, but it ROLLSSSSS on my skin